Article updated on Aug. 1, 2025.

-The attack, which reportedly happened just before the July 4 holiday weekend, resulted in a “worldwide outage” of Ingram Micro services, according to Dark Reading.
-Ingram Micro confirmed the incident in a news release issued on July 5 and said it was working to restore affected services as well as investigating the breach.
+The original attack just before the July 4 holiday weekend resulted in a “worldwide outage” of Ingram Micro services, according to Dark Reading.
+Ingram Micro confirmed the incident in a news release issued on July 5, and it worked quickly to restore affected services and investigate the breach.

-For MSPs supporting small and midsized businesses, the lesson learned is that if it can happen to an industry giant, it can happen to anyone.
+For MSPs supporting small and midsized businesses, the takeaway is simple: If it can happen to an industry giant, it can happen to anyone.

 In its initial announcement, Ingram Micro stated that it launched an investigation with third-party cybersecurity experts and notified law enforcement.
 In addition, the company’s customer and partner support teams were working directly with those affected, per the statement.